 Well, the more sweat that doesn’t get away from your skin can make things very uncomfortable and even sore.

 The vest and your clothes could end up rubbing on your skin, causing blisters.
+Suffering from these setbacks could cause you to stop exercising, hence ruining your momentum.

 6. Type Of Padding